-If you are coming at the UPF Faculty of Economic and Business Sciences as part of the Erasmus programme or a bilateral agreement, you might find the following information and links useful.
+If you are coming at the UPF Faculty of Economic and Business Sciences as part of the Erasmus programme or a bilateral agreement, you might find useful the following information and links.

-You can also check our 2017/18 academic calendar (first term classes start on September 26th, not 25th).
+Our 2019/20 academic calendar can be found here (first term classes start on September 25th, 2019).
 You will see that the academic year is divided into three terms of ten weeks each, followed by two weeks of examinations.
 Your stay can last one, two or three terms, depending on the agreement we have with your university.

 The Faculty of Economic and Business Sciences offers five degrees:

 - (ECO) Economics

 - (BA) Business Management and Administration